tobias-machts/Geography-Game/README.md

 # Geography-Game
-A Small game, where you have guess every country or state on a map (main.py) The datacreator.py allows you to easily add new maps Missed states or countrys will be listet in the output folder
+A Small game, where you have guess every country or state on a map (main.py) <br />
+The datacreator.py allows you to easily add new maps <br />
+Missed states or countrys will be listet in the output folder <br />
 ----------

 How to play the game: